Why Does the Login Command Fail to Be Executed?

 unauthorized: authentication required

 Solution: Log in to the SWR console.
-In the navigation pane on the left, choose My Images.
+In the navigation pane, choose My Images.
 On the page displayed, click Upload Through Client.
 Then click

 to copy the login command. - The image repository address in the login command is incorrect, in which case the following error is reported: